-Regardless of where your repository is hosted, if it's Internet-accessible, it can be analyzed by Code Climate.
-This article covers the two ways you can add new repos to your Dashboard, and begin improving your code quality:
+If your repository is hosted on GitHub, it can be analyzed by Code Climate.
+This article will explain how to add a private repository to Code Climate and begin improving your code quality.

 If you're trying to add an open source GitHub repository, check out our Adding an Open Source GitHub Repository doc.

 You must be in an organization's Owners group to perform the actions described in this article.

 When your Code Climate user is linked to your GitHub user, adding your private GitHub repository takes only a few clicks.

 - From your Dashboard, within the organization you want to add the repository to, click Add a Repository.

 - Next to the repository you want to add, click Add Repo.

 Don't see your repository?
 The repository must be associated with your GitHub user account or your GitHub organization account(s).